Home > What's On

 Wildlife Friendly Village

-Check out our project page at https://uk.inaturalist.org/projects/wickham-skeith-wildlife-2025
+Check out our project page at https://uk.inaturalist.org/projects/wickham-skeith-wildlife-2026 First Brimstone seen in the churchyard on 25th February.

 Small Electrical Item Recycling